 Crispy bacon with charred sprouts with a delicious hint of garlic, my Brussel Sprouts with Bacon & Garlic are not a boring side dish.

 Sprouts have quite a bad reputation here and a lot of people don’t seem to like them.
-Like a lot of people in Britain, I used to only tend to eat brussel sprouts at Christmas when they were put on my plate so I had to eat them.
+Like a lot of people in Britain, I used to only eat brussel sprouts at Christmas when they were put on my plate so I had to eat them.
 When we have them at Christmas, they are usually just boiled so they aren’t the most exciting vegetable.
 I have never disliked them as much as other people, like my sister, but they weren’t something I particularly looked forward to.

 I decided to come up with a brussel recipe a couple of months ago.
 It came about when I decided to try out a low carb diet to help me drop a few more pounds before my wedding.
 I didn’t want to cut out carbs altogether, but dramatically reduce them.
 This meant I was eating a lot more veg – I mean a lot more.
 I became slightly obsessed with tenderstem broccoli; I can’t get enough of it!
 But I couldn’t just eat broccoli, so I decided to come up with a sprouts recipe.
 I’d heard of combining bacon with sprouts before so thought I would give it a go.
-The recipe turned out great and I now have it at least once a week; my boyfriend now even asks if he can have some when he wouldn’t go near brussels before!
+The recipe turned out great and I now have it at least once a week; Mr Curly now even asks if he can have some when he wouldn’t go near brussels before!